-Sydney’s streets are coloured purple every spring and we couldn’t be more excited about going for a walk at this time of year especially now with restrictions easing.
+Sydney’s streets are coloured purple every spring and we couldn’t be more excited about going for a walk at this time of year.
 The towering Jacaranda trees, which are in fact native to Brazil and were brought to Australia via England in the 19th century, have flourished in Sydney thanks to the subtropical climate and the ability of their seedlings to sprout from falling seeds.

 Their attractive and long-lasting pale indigo flowers have also helped since who would dare cut down such stunning beauty?